argrelay/argrelay/docs/dev_notes/top_todos.md

 Extra:

 *   Add version arg type to the test data.
+    See `TD_63_37_05_36.demo_services_data.md` - it does not have source version or source tag.
     REGISTER

 *   Make describe output take into account current prefix (incomplete and not yet consumed) arg which matches several options (which are suggested on Tab, but describe should reduce output from all to just data which pertain to options matching that prefix).
-    As the first step, instead of reducing, add different background to matching prefix of all options.
+    Already tracked under `FS_80_82_13_35.option_list_on_describe_with_prefix.md`.
     REGISTER

-*   Consider adding options to be able to limit possible values for some selected tree leaf (FS_01_89_09_24 tree).
+*   Consider adding options to be able to limit possible values for some selected tree leaf (FS_01_89_09_24 interp tree).
     Currently, we can specify `ArgSource.InitValue` to one value which will reduce search results (and limit values).
-    But that requires introduction of special field on `data_envlope`-s.
+    But that requires introduction of special field on `data_envlope`-s (which gets assigned a value with `ArgSource.InitValue`) which looks very surrogate.
-    Maybe it should be possible to exclude certain values from suggestions for specific arg type?
+    Maybe it should be possible to exclude certain values from suggestions for specific arg type at selected tree leaves?
     REGISTER

-*   Add test coverage reporting and cover most important logic.
+*   Add test coverage reporting.
+    It could be a result of `@/exe/run_max_tests.bash` or `tox`.
     REGISTER

-*   Consider splitting argrelay: argrelay-core argrelay-rest-api argrelay-client
+*   Consider splitting argrelay into separate packages (install-able independently but interdependent): argrelay-core argrelay-rest-api argrelay-client